timtebeek/break-your-testing-habits/site/docs/recipe-development/recipe-development.md

 # Recipe development

-Automated code migrations are implemented using a combination of **Error Prone Refaster** templates and **OpenRewrite** recipes.
+Automated code migrations are implemented using a combination of **Error Prone Refaster** rules and **OpenRewrite** recipes.
 This hybrid approach provides both the expressiveness of pattern matching and the powerful refactoring capabilities of OpenRewrite.

 ## Architecture

 The migration framework consists of three main components:

-1. **Refaster Templates** - Define before/after code patterns using Google's Error Prone Refaster
+1. **Refaster Rules** - Define before/after code patterns using Google's Error Prone Refaster
 2. **OpenRewrite Recipes** - Auto-generated from Refaster templates to perform actual transformations
 3. **Recipe Tests** - Verify transformations work correctly on real code examples